Mike Lamond: Retirement from esports and other ventures

 In early 2015, Husky stopped casting esports tournaments and submitting content to his YouTube channel.
 He appeared several times on Rosanna Pansino’s YouTube channel as a helper for her "Nerdy Nummies" series mid-2013.
 He continues to work as a manager, director, and producer per his Twitter bio.
 In early November 2016, Husky posted several Twitter posts referencing Starcraft, prompting many followers to speculate about his return to commentating.
 However, this never materialized; and, in 2018, he took down his YouTube content.
 In May 2019 he revealed that he quit esport casting due to medical reasons, specifically citing damage to his vocal cords due to casting work.
 Husky has since revived his Youtube channel, and changed it into more of a lifestyle channel, as he now frequently focuses his channel on his life with Pansino.

 Personal life

 In November 2018, YouTuber Rosanna Pansino revealed that she and Lamond were dating.
+In August 2026, Pansino revealed via Instagram story that she and Lamond ended their relationship.
+Pansino filed for a domestic violence restraining order against Lamond, alleging a long-term pattern of extreme coercive control, isolation from her family, and intense monitoring.